ray7551/empty/_posts/2016-11-14-Favicon-Service-at-Browser.md

   });
 }
 ```
-I return a new Promise to make it thenable like `fetchImgBlob`
+I return a new Promise to make it thenable like `fetchImgBlob`.

 ### 3. Save the dataURI to localStorage
 ```js
 var faviconUrl = '//favicon.yandex.net/favicon/' + url.host